BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 USC Stats and Trends

-- The Trojans have yet to cover the spread this year when underdogs by 7 points or more.
+- The Trojans have been underdogs by 7 points or more two times this season and have not covered the spread once.

-- USC's games this year have hit the over on five of 10 set point totals (50%).
+- USC's games this year have gone over the total in five out of 10 opportunities (50%).

-- This year the Trojans have 18 turnovers, one fewer than the Cougars have takeaways (19).
+- The Trojans have turned the ball over 18 times, one fewer times than the Cougars have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.